 Vanity metrics, such as page views and bounce rates, have long been accepted as useful KPIs to track for online subscription businesses.
 However, these metrics actually provide little value to a publisher - high page views and good bounce rates don’t necessarily relate to propensity to subscribe and they unfortunately give little insight into what your audience actually find valuable.

-Equally, conversion rates are important to track and help in the development of your paywall strategy, but this KPI doesn’t cover the entire funnel, particularly not pre or post subscription.
+Equally, conversion rates are important to track and help in the development of your paywall strategy, but this KPI doesn’t cover the entire funnel, particularly not pre or post subscription (find out more about our revised conversion rate framwork here).

 If we go back to the basics, a paywall and subscription strategy creates a value exchange on your website between you and your audience.
 If a user is interested in the value that you provide then they will pay in order to gain access to this value.
 You may even offer them more value in the future and persuade them to pay more (for a more premium offer or service, for example).
 However, if you don’t continue to provide them with value, they won’t likely want to partake in the value exchange.